donkodimov/capstone/README.md

 # Capstone project - Green Deployment

-All files for building, testing and deploying the blue app deployment on Kubernetes cluster.
+All files for building, testing and deploying the green app deployment on Kubernetes cluster.